rainjs/rainjs/doc/source/server/websockets.rst

 degradation where necessary.
 Websockets are one of the coolest addition of HTML 5 and opens a new perspective in web development.

-Do not understand this wrong: P2P connections are still not possible.
-Also it is worth mentioning that work on websocket from HTML 5 is not finalized yet.

 -------------------------
 RAIN Websockets Interface
 -------------------------